dilshan/arduino-mini-amp/readme.md

 The firmware automatically initializes the audio processor, LCD, and input controls at startup.
 All adjustable parameters—such as tone, volume, and stereo mode - are stored in built-in EEPROM and restored on each power cycle.

-## Hardware Design
+## PCB and Hardware Design

+This project is sponsored by PCBWay.
+You can directly order the PCB from PCBWay using the shared project link or by uploading the Gerber files available in the Releases section of this repository.

-This amplifier unit of the following functional modules:
+This amplifier has the following functional modules:

 - **Audio Processor** – TDA8425-based tone and input control
 - **Spectrum Analyzer** – 16-band with seperate NE5532 op-amp buffer
 - **Power Amplifier** – Yamaha YDA138 Class-D stage (2 × 10 W RMS)